Impact of Community Structure on Cascades: Mean-Field Approximation

-where $\mathbf{1}\{O\}$ is the indicator function of set $O$.
-Note that in the equations we are using the fact that the parent node is assumed to be inactive.\\ (ii) Root node $\psi$ (of community $j$) will remain inactive if it is not seeded initially and the number of her active children falls below her threshold.
-This implies that
+where $\mathbf{1}\{O\}$ is the indicator function of set $O$. \\ (ii) Root vertex $\psi$ (on side $j$) remains inactive if it is not seeded initially and the number of her active children falls below her threshold, i.e.,

-For the mean-field approximation it is assumed that the random variables $Y^{(1,1)}_l$, $Y^{(1,2)}_l$, $Y^{(2,1)}_l$, and $Y^{(2,2)}_l$ for $l\neq\psi$ are, respectively, identically distributed too.
-These random variables are then related via the following Recursive Distributional Equations (RDEs) \cite{aldous2004objective,aldous2007processes}, where equality below should be interpreted in terms of distributions.
+For the mean-field approximation it is assumed that the random variables $Y^{(1\gets 1)}_l$, $Y^{(1\gets 2)}_l$, $Y^{(2\gets 1)}_l$, and $Y^{(2\gets 2)}_l$ for $l\neq\psi$ are, respectively, identically distributed when considering $l$ as the variable and keeping $(j\gets j)$ or $(j\gets -j)$ fixed.
+Moreover, it is assumed that all these random variables are mutually independent.
+These random variables are then related via the following Recursive Distributional Equations (RDEs), where equality below should be interpreted in terms of distribution.